Georges Imbert: Invention of the wood gas generator

 At the same time Georges Imbert embarked on experiments to transform coal into liquid fuel.
-He even managed to make synthetic gasoline, which unfortunately was too expensive.
+He even managed to make synthetic gasoline; however, it was too expensive.
 By then he had abandoned the liquid fuel solution and became interested in gas generators.
 In the early 1920s he created a generator that utilized charcoal.

 In 1921 Imbert built a charcoal gasifier and two years later he succeeded in gasification for a vehicle.

 In 1923, the Army, informed by De Dietrich of the invention, asked Imbert to build a wood gasifier for the French government.
 Imbert set up his gas-fired plant (1925) at Sarre-Union, rue de Bitche, in a hat factory.
 De Dietrich, which had the industrial capacity in metallurgy and the automobile, set up a workshop for him at Reichshoffen.
 In 1925, he patented various processes on gas generators.
 De Dietrich, for their part also filed a patent on gasogens, which pushed Imbert to end this partnership in 1926.

 After buying the "Chalet", a beautiful home in Sarre-Union, he created the Compagnie Générale des Gazogens Imbert in 1930.

 Despite the enthusiasm of André Maginot, Minister of War, the gasifier struggled to break through in France.
 In 1931, Georges Imbert was forced to sell some of his licenses to his representative in Germany.

-In 1934, his brother Jean-Paul, tried to sell gasogen to the United States.
+In 1934, his brother, Jean-Paul, tried to sell gasogen to the United States.

 The success in Germany allowed Imbert to continue developing his technique in Sarre-Union.
 He was developing a gasifier that could use green wood without clogging the engine.

 During the evacuation of Sarre-Union in May 1940, he moved with his family to Epinal in the Vosges.
 On his return in September of the same year, he returned to work by becoming an employee of his former company bought by "Imbert Köln".

 The recognition of Georges Imbert's work in 1944 by all the European manufacturers marks the celebration of the life of the chemical engineer.
 The German press called him the "pope" of the gasifier.
 Germany used the wood gasifier in all military operations on tanks, armored cars and ammunition trucks.